aws-samples/ecs-deep-learning-workshop/README.md

 INFO:root:Epoch[0] Batch [900]	Speed: 13754.83 samples/sec	Train-accuracy=0.953750
 </pre>

 As you should be able to tell, logging into a machine, then dropping into a shell onto a container isn't the best process to do all of this, and it's very manual.
-For the prediction section, we will show you a more UI based interactive way of running some commands.
+For the prediction section, we will show you a more interactive method of running commands.

 #### Prediction: